fodydev/afrim/FAQ.md

 Is this being done in collaboration with the linguistics faculties of African universities?
 ---

 No, Afrim is a tool and not a writing system.
-His dataset is provided by the community and/or official sources.
+Its datasets are provided by the community and/or official sources.
  And we will make sure that the original author of the dataset is credited.

 [afrim-memory]: memory/
 [afrim-preprocessor]: engine/preprocessor/